 Insurance and risk management for corporate volunteers – Volunteering Australia

 The decision to buy insurance is just one element of the risk management process.

 An insurance policy transfers the risk to the insurer.
 Risk management strategies, such as safety protocols and training initiatives, may help to reduce insurance costs by minimising claims.

 An insurance broker or agent can offer advice on the type of insurance that will suit your organisation's needs.
 Where an organisation needs to purchase a range of insurances and these are purchased from a single insurer, they should be able to offer a reduced premium.

-If your organisation is unable to access group insurance through an affiliated association – eg peak association or national body, it would be worthwhile shopping around to compare the type of cover offered and costs.
+If your organisation is unable to access group insurance through an affiliated association such as a peak association or national body, it would be worthwhile shopping around to compare the type of cover offered and costs.